By the Commission: Commissioners Joseph E. Brennan and Harold J. Creel, Jr.; with Commissioner Rebecca F. Dye, dissenting.

 At the time the complaint was filed, Respondent Robert L. Flanagan was the Secretary of the Maryland Department of Transportation (“MDOT”) and the Chairman of the Maryland Port Commission (“MPC”).
 The complaint was brought against Flanagan in his official capacity.

 Respondent F. Brooks Royster, III was the Executive Director of the Maryland Port Authority (“MPA”) at the time of the complaint.
 The complaint names Royster in his official capacity.
 MDOT, MPC and MPA are not named as parties.

 B. Summary of Proceedings

 This proceeding was initiated by the Complainant on January 27, 2006.
-On February 21, 2006, Respondents filed a Motion to Dismiss and Response to Request for Commission Investigation arguing that (1) The case is barred by Constitutional principles of state sovereign immunity; (2) the Shipping Act does not authorize private complaints for injunctive relief, and (3) that the Respondents should not be held liable as individuals under provisions of the Shipping Act which are specifically applicable to common carriers, ocean transportation intermediaries and marine terminal operators.
+On February 21, 2006, Respondents filed a Motion to Dismiss and Response to Request for Commission Investigation arguing that (1) The case is barred by Constitutional principles of state sovereign immunity; (2) the Shipping Act does not authorize private complaints for injunctive relief, and (3) that the Respondents should not be held Start Printed Page 34018liable as individuals under provisions of the Shipping Act which are specifically applicable to common carriers, ocean transportation intermediaries and marine terminal operators.